dftbplus/recipes/docs/basics/bandstruct.rst

   # ...

-Note: only the relevant part of the input are shown, here.
-See the `Introduction`_ how to obtain the archive with the full input.
+Note: only the relevant parts of the input are shown, here.
+See the :ref:`sec-introduction` section on how to obtain the archive with the full input.

 The input is (must be) almost the same as in the previous case, with only a few
 adaptions: